 There are over a hundred students who are majoring in Japanese at UNCC.
 It is a dynamic and exclusive degree to help carry you on your way to future academic and financial success!
 After graduation, various opportunities await you in academics, business, and more.
 Whether you are starting your career in Japan, in the US, or in another country, having a degree in Japanese gives you a huge advantage in your career search.
 See the BA major planning sheet for additional details.

 Having a certificate in translation is something you can forever have on your resume.
-To earn the certificate, students must complete all four of the translation courses (marked with a T above).
+To earn the certificate, students must complete all four of the translation courses.
 For those majoring in Japanese, 2 of the 4 courses may be counted toward the major.
 See the BA major planning sheet for additional details.

 There are also about a hundred students who are minoring in Japanese.
 Being somewhat proficient in Japanese will be an effective addition to your degree and resume.
 Since Japan maintains good relationships with several other countries, even if you don’t end up in Japan, being proficient in Japanese may open many new opportunities in other countries as well.
 See the Japanese Minor planning sheet for additional details.